Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras: The Confluence Property

 \section{The Confluence Property}

-In this section we show that the graph monoids $M(E,w)$ have a certain ``confluence" property.
+In this section we show that the reduced graph monoids $M(E,w)$ have a certain ``confluence" property.
 Informally, this means that whenever two elements $a,b$ are equal when viewed in the quotient monoid $M(E,w)=\mathbb F_E/\sim$, then there is a common element in $\mathbb F_E$ to which both $a$ and $b$ flow.
 The proof of the Confluence Lemma we present here is similar to the proof of the corresponding result in the case of the graph monoid $M_E$ for an unweighted graph $E$ ~\cite[\S 6.3]{amp}, but with the added complexity of having weights and sinks in the relations.
-(We note that the statement of \cite[\S 6.3]{amp} does not generalise verbatim to the weighted case.)

-\begin{lemma}[The Confluence Lemma] Let $E$ be a weighted graph and $M(E,w)$ its associated monoid.
+\begin{lemma}[The Confluence Lemma] Let $(E,w)$ be a weighted graph and $M(E,w)$ its associated monoid.
 For $a, b \in \mathbb F_E$, we have $a=b$ in $M(E,w)$ (i.e., $a\sim b$ in $\mathbb F_E$) if and only if there exists $c \in \mathbb F_E$ such that $a \rightarrow c$ and $b\rightarrow c$.

 In particular, any sandpile monoid satisfies this ``Confluence Property". \end{lemma}

 \begin{proof} The sufficiency follows directly from the definition of $\sim$, as it is the symmetric and transitive closure of the relation $\rightarrow_1$.